searingwolfe/mohaa-model-viewer/README.md

 ### Windows

 Right-click the green "<> Code" button and "Download .zip" to download all listed files in a compressed .zip. <br>
-Extract its single-folder contents labeled "mohaa-model-viewer-main" and save to any folder.
+Extract the folder labeled "mohaa-model-viewer-main" and save anywhere on your PC.

 Run **`bin\python_installer_updater.bat`** once.
 It detects your Windows version and CPU, installs a suitable Python (Windows 7 → 3.8, Windows 8/8.1 → 3.11,